The art of studing new technologies like floating PV

-With more than 43,000 solar panels installed on a floating structure, the Peyrolles project is considered a reference project.
-Its structure consists of dead-body anchors and several types of technologies are listed.
+With over 43,000 solar panels installed on a floating structure, the Peyrolles project is considered to be a reference project.
+Its structure consists of dead-body anchors as well as and several types of technologies.

-For a special project such as this, it was appropriate to create a custom reference method.
+For a special project such as this one, it was appropriate necessary to create a custom benshmark method.
 Fortunately, for the kilowattsol team, studying specific or pioneering projects in terms of technology is a challenge and a passion.
-Our team of scientists - some would say madmen - provide quality critical readings and validation for innovative solar projects.
+Indeed our team of scientists - some would say madmen - take pride in providing quality critical readings and validation for innovative solar projects.

 Everything is calculable and no project is left in doubt at KWS.
-After a data analysis combining clustering and development, we were able to propose to the client a methodology that allows for the in-depth study of the site taking into account all the characteristics and influence of the different elements on the site.
+After a data analysis combining clustering and development, we were able to present the client with a methodology that allowing the in-depth study of the site while also taking into account all of the characteristics and the influence of the different elements of the site.

 Climate, the keystone updated by kiloWattsol.

-Thanks to its own calculation tool, kiloWattsol adapts the data listed to obtain a fine time step of 16 years, which enables it to use a precise reference system to calculate the climate of the sites it studies.
-Indeed, the calculation of the latter is often carried out over one year with a time step of one hour in 2019.
-Thanks to this dynamic iterative calculation and the adaptation of the climate over 16 years, it is able to produce a calculation that takes better account of the uncertainties that can affect the production of a project and comes closer to the behaviour of the installation in its real operating conditions.
+Thanks to its own calculation tool, kiloWattsol adapts the climate data listed to obtain a fine time step of 16 years, which provides a precise reference system to calculate the climate of the sites it studies.
+Indeed, the calculation of the climate is often carried out over one year with a time step of one hour in 2019.
+Thanks to this dynamic iterative calculation and the adaptation of the climate over 16 years, it is able to produce a calculation that takes more precisely into account of the uncertainties that can impact the production of a project and comes closer to the behaviour of the installation in its real operating conditions.

-For the Peyrolles-en-Provence project, Boralex did not hesitate to put stakeholders in touch with KWS so that they could be reassured about the methodology used and the assumptions selected by its engineers for the study.
+For the Peyrolles-en-Provence project, Boralex did not hesitate to put stakeholders in contact with KWS so that they could be reassured about the methodology used and the assumptions used by its engineers for the study.